Back to blog

 Quick Answer: Android App Development Cost In 2026

-Use public cost ranges as directional context, then build the estimate from the work package: product scope, Kotlin/native or cross-platform stack, backend depth, integrations, QA matrix, Play Store launch requirements, monitoring, and maintenance.
+Use public cost ranges as directional context, then build the estimate from the work package: product scope, native Kotlin or cross-platform stack, backend depth, integrations, QA matrix, Play Store launch requirements, monitoring, and maintenance.
 If you need a first-pass number before a scoping call, start with NextPage's Custom Software Cost Estimator, then refine the result around Android-specific release and support risks.

 Android app development cost planning map showing scope, Kotlin stack, backend, integrations, QA, Play Store launch, and maintenance decisions